back to results Back

 UCLA announced the initiative in April 2023 in tandem with its lead gift, a commitment of $15 million for undergraduate scholarships for California students made by UCLA alumnus Peter Merlone.

-Addressing the Total Cost of Education
+Addressing the total cost of education

 The national conversation about the rising cost of college tends to focus narrowly on the price of tuition.
 This overlooks the total cost of education ― the sum of tuition plus the cost of housing, food, books, supplies, health insurance, transportation and personal expenses ― which presents the true challenge for today’s students and families (See the slideshow: Total Cost of Education, 2022–23).